How could enterprise data centers help Wisconsin?

 America’s networks and data centers enable all that we do online today.
 Enterprise data centers create tech jobs, boost the local economy, and support a better online community everywhere.

-In fact, a new Mangum Economics study demonstrates the economic benefits of constructing new data centers in Wisconsin, both directly and in ripple effects that generate benefits statewide.
+In fact, a 2022 Mangum Economics study demonstrates the economic benefits of constructing new data centers in Wisconsin, both directly and in ripple effects that generate benefits statewide.

 If just one new hyperscale data center were to locate in Wisconsin, the state could see $270 million in new economic output during construction, and $87 million annually.